 Unlike a marriage there are no spoken vows.
 Instead, each of you must read a declaration and sign the civil partnership schedule.
-This must take place at a Register Office or Licensed Venue, in the presence of a Registrar and two witnesses.
+This must take place at a Register Office or Licensed Venue, in the presence of an authorised Registrar and two witnesses.

-Having a ceremony allows you to celebrate with family and friends, and personalise with the addition of music, readings, and personal vows and promises.
+A ceremony will allow you to celebrate with family and friends, and personalise with the addition of music, readings, and personal vows.

 Certain legal preliminaries must be completed before you are able to form an civil partnership.
 See Giving Notice for further information.

 |To book your civil partnership contact us now|